robertgshaw/pacman/README.md

             and sends the events to the socket
         "Reader Thread" --> this thread listens to the socket for events; as events come in; the board is updated + the controller passes changes to the board to the view

-## Running Instructions:
-Navigate to the pacman directory in a terminal
-1. Run `make server` to compile the server
-2. Run `make client` to compile the client
-3. Run `./server.out` to launch the server (opens a socket on the localhost)

-Open a new terminal
-1. Run `./client.out` --> use awsd to move around the board; q to quit

-Open another terminal
-1. Run `./client.out` --> use awsd to move around the board; q to quit

-You can connect up to 5 terminals at once
-You will see that both client terminals are connected to the same server and are updated

-## Docker
-I developed this project on a Windows laptop, using some infrastructure that CS61 at Harvard setup using Docker to launch a Linux OS inside a container.
-Utimately may plan to move project to an actual containerized enviornment, but the command I use on my laptop is below:

-`docker run --network="host" -it --rm -v C:\Users\rober\cs61-f20-psets-robertgshaw\pacman:/home/cs61-user/pacman cs61:latest`